CIDFriendsCentral/CIDFriendsCentral.github.io/content/Wazer/Secruing.md

-Your material is now ready to cut
+Your material is now ready to cut.